-When the infection caused by mastitis is untreated, it can lead to breast abscess.
-Breast abscess is a condition characterized by a pus filled boil on the breast.
+When the inflammation caused by mastitis persists, it can lead to breast abscess.
+A breast abscess is a condition characterized by a pus-filled boil on the breast.
 Breast abscesses are really uncomfortable and quite painful.

 Prevention of Pain During Breastfeeding